Depression Anxiety Stress Scales – Short Form (DASS-21)

 The DASS is based on a dimensional rather than a categorical conception of psychological disorders, and scores emphasise the degree to which someone is experiencing symptoms rather than having diagnostic cutoff points.

-While the test was developed with individuals older than 17 year of age, due to the simplicity of language, there has been no compelling evidence against the use of the scales for comparison against children as young as 12.
+While the test was developed with individuals older than 17 year of age, due to the simplicity of language, there has been no compelling evidence against the use of the scales is children as young as 12.

 As the three scales of the DASS have been shown to have high internal consistency and to yield meaningful discriminations, the scales meets the needs of both researchers and clinicians who wish to measure current state or change in state over time (e.g., in the course of treatment).
 It is a useful tool for routine outcome monitoring and can be used to assess the level of treatment response.